FAQ

 Q: What is a waiver?

 A: When a player wants to play outside the Chapter in which he/she lives, a waiver must be obtained.
 Both Chapters must agree to and sign the waiver.
-The player should be sure to register in their home chapter in case the waiver is not granted.
-Waivers are strongly discouraged by West San Jose and are not normally granted.
+The player must register in their home chapter in case the waiver is not granted.
+Waivers are strongly discouraged by Silicon Valley Section Chapter and are not normally granted.

 Q: Is financial assistance available?